 Herein lies the difference between 'hard work' and 'smart work'.
-Hard work occurs when trainers, typically not familiar with growth and development, take young athletes through fitness-based conditioning sessions aimed at improving the fitness of the athlete in a short period of time.
+Hard work occurs when trainers, typically not familiar with growth and development, take young athletes through fitness-based conditioning sessions aimed at improving the fitness of the athlete in a short period.
 These sessions often include machine-based strength training, plyometric drills, high-speed treadmill sprint drills and basic 'abdominal' or 'core' work.
-Smart work involves developmental-based conditioning sessions aimed at improving the overall athleticism and developmental conditioning of the athlete over a prolonged period of time.
+Smart work involves developmental-based conditioning sessions aimed at improving the overall athleticism and developmental conditioning of the athlete over a prolonged period.
 These sessions will often include bodyweight or technical elements of strength training, technical aspects of jump training, technical components and developmental drills associated with speed training as well as integrative strength work (designed to improve the synergistic and harmonious nature of the body working as a unit).

 No one would expect a young student to pass grade four in six weeks.
-In fact, to become good in anything typically requires a concerted effort over several years.
-Why then, do we insist on training young athletes with hard work over a short period of time?
+To become good in anything typically requires a concerted effort over several years.
+Why then, do we insist on training young athletes with hard work over a short period?

 Enough about what we should not be doing, let us move on to what young pubescent athletes should be doing.

 Young athletes, in my experience, do not stretch enough.
 Static stretching has come under a lot of fire recently having been labelled as 'unnecessary'.
 Unfortunately, it seems that message has filtered its way down to our youngsters.
 While I would not argue with the fact that static styles of flexibility are not important (perhaps even limiting) to a pre-game routine, static flexibility as a whole cannot be ruled out as important, especially in this age category.
-Common sense should prevail, if the body is weak then strengthen it and if it is tight then stretch it.
+Common sense should prevail, if the body is weak, then strengthen it and if it is tight, then stretch it.
 Pubescent athletes, as we have already mentioned, are typically under significant tone due to growth.
 Elongating these restricted muscles becomes important for both performance enhancement as well as injury prevention.
-A 10 to a 20-minute routine of static flexibility should be a part of every young athlete's daily habit.
+A 10 to 20-minute routine of static flexibility should be a part of every young athlete's daily habit.

 Technical Aspects of Strength Training